cogtoolslab/physics-benchmarking-neurips2021/osf/preregistration_dominoes_pilot.md

  <!-- How will you determine which data points or samples (if any) to exclude from your analyses?
 How will outliers be handled?
 Will you use any awareness or attention check? -->
  No explicit awareness check will be performed.
  Subjects will be excluded if they display a sequence of responses clearly not related to the actual stimuli shown, precisely a sequence that either:
- * contains XXX consecutive "yes" or "no" answers (`TODO: quickie simulation to figure out the streak length that occurs <0.001 of the time`)
+ * contains 10 consecutive "yes" or "no" answers  <!-- Chance of that happening by chance when 50% likely is < 0.001> -->
  * contains a sequence of at least XXX iterating "yes" or "no"
  * were shown 10 familiarization trials (subjects guessed fewer than 4 out of the first 5 correctly and never got 3 correct guesses in a row in the subsequent 5)